dboddie-canonical-work/disgorged-docs/snapcraft-parts-metadata.rst

 A list of snaps required at runtime by a snap.

 Snaps are required by <part-name> to run.
-They are fetched using :ref:``snap download``, and are unpacked into the snap being built.
-This entry supports additional syntax, for more information refer to `Advanced grammar <snapcraft-advanced-grammar>`.
+They are fetched using ``snap download``, and are unpacked into the snap being built.
+This entry supports additional syntax, for more information refer to :ref:`Advanced grammar <snapcraft-advanced-grammar>`.

 Example: ``[hello, black/latest/edge]``